 Let’s take another look at the earlier example.

 I realized that I needed an ‘implementation intention’ as well as a goal.
 To make sure I worked on my goal I wrote down these 3 simple statements.

-- If I have a goal I’m struggling to focus on, I will sit down and work out a detailed plan of action with clear timelines and milestones.
+1. If I have a goal I’m struggling to focus on, then I will sit down and work out a detailed plan of action with clear timelines and milestones.

-- If I’m struggling to hit the milestones, I’ll schedule specific time at the start of each day to work on the project.
+2. If I’m struggling to hit the milestones, then I’ll schedule specific time at the start of each day to work on the project.

-- If I’m getting distracted during this scheduled time, I’ll find a quite meeting room and turn off my email alerts.
-(I’ll also let me colleagues know that they can interrupt me, but only if they really can’t wait until later).
+3. If I’m getting distracted during this scheduled time, then I’ll find a quiet meeting room and turn of my email alerts

 He thought about what was getting in the way of his progress and used implementation intentions to turn goals into actions and results.